Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: A proximal quasi-Newton scheme

 Note that in case the function $g$ (and hence $g_s$) is scaled by some (nonnegative) constant, only the identity matrix $I_m$ may be scaled accordingly.
-Following \cite[Section 4]{adeoye2023score}, it suffices to assume stability of the GGN iterates by ensuring the stability of $H_g$.
-This is achieved, for instance, through the generalized self-concordant structure of $g_s$.
+Now using $H_k\equiv J_k^\top V_k J_k + H_k^g$ in \eqref{eq:proxnewton-general} gives the proximal GGN update (see Algorithm \ref{alg:GGNSCOREProx}):